 Encouraging user participation

-Despite the popularity of the old site – its one million visitors a month were clear testimony to this – TSL (Times Supplements Limited, owner of TES) was convinced there were untapped opportunities.
+Despite the popularity of the old site – its one million visitors a month were a clear testimony to this – TSL (Times Supplements Limited, owner of TES) was convinced there were untapped opportunities.

 Edward Griffith, Project Director, TES: